1. Ethnic minorities and ethnic groups

 We avoid using ‘broad’ and ‘specific’ when referring to ethnic groups.
 For example, the ‘broad Asian group’ or the ‘specific Pakistani group’.
 This is because these terms aren’t widely used outside of data collection.

-If we need to, we refer to ethnic groups ‘as a whole’.
+If we need to, we refer to either ‘aggregated’ ethnic groups or ethnic groups ‘as a whole’.
 For example, ‘the Black ethnic group as a whole’.

-However, don’t say ‘Mixed people’ or ‘Mixed race people’.
-Say ‘people from a Mixed ethnic background’, ‘people with a Mixed ethnicity’ or ‘people from the Mixed ethnic group’.
+However, we don’t say ‘Mixed people’ or ‘Mixed race people’.
+We usually say ‘people with a Mixed ethnic background’ or ‘people from the Mixed ethnic group’.